-The Year of the Introvert by Michaela Chung is a book that is wholeheartedly pro-introvert, and takes that stance that introversion is not a limitation.
-The tone has a motivational, coaching style as the author encourages you to embrace your authentic self.
-The book defines introverts as "people who gain energy in solitude and lose … Continue reading Book Review: The Year of the Introvert
+The Year of the Introvert by Michaela Chung is wholeheartedly pro-introvert, which I thought was fantastic, because I'm also an introvert and am very much pro-introvert.
+The book defines introverts as "people who gain energy in solitude and lose energy in stimulating environments."
+The author's stance is that introversion is not a limitation (amen to… Continue reading Book Review: The Year of the Introvert by Michaela Chung

-I had originally planned to use the feature image within this post, but just this morning I came across the photo above and LOVED it.
 Introversion and extroversion are personality traits lying at opposite ends of a spectrum.
 Some people fit with one extreme or another, but many people fall somewhere in the middle.
-Introversion … Continue reading How Common is Introversion?
+Introversion & extroversion – what's the difference?
+Much of the difference between the two comes down to energy – where someone tends to focus it, and… Continue reading How Common Is Introversion?

-Introversion, shyness, and social anxiety can sometimes get mixed up, but they're quite different.
-In this post we'll look at some of the similarities and differences.
-Introversion is a personality trait, and appears in the Myers-Briggs personality typology.
-The opposite is extroversion, and individuals may fall at different points along the continuum between the two. … Continue reading What’s the Difference Between Introversion, Shyness, and Social Anxiety?
+Introversion, shyness, and social anxiety can sometimes get mixed up, but they're actually three distinct concepts.
+In this post, we'll look at some of the similarities and differences.
+Introversion is a personality trait, and it appears in the Myers-Briggs personality typology.& The opposite is extroversion, and individuals may fall at different points along the continuum… Continue reading Introversion, Shyness & Social Anxiety: What’s the Difference?

-A little while back I was reading a blog post that talked about Dr. Elaine Aron's book The Highly Sensitive Person.
+A little while back I was reading a blog post that talked about Dr. Elaine Aron's book The Highly Sensitive Person (affiliate link).
 I thought huh, sounds like I'm probably one of those.
-So I picked up the book from the library and had a read, and it got me thinking about traits and illness and all… Continue reading Not-so-highly-sensitive person
+So I picked up the book from the library and had a read.
+It got me thinking about trait, illness, and all… Continue reading Not-So-Highly-Sensitive Person

 Depression is a profoundly isolating illness, as many mental illnesses can be, and as my illness progresses in many ways I find myself evolving into a hermit of sorts.